postmanlabs/labs-docs/src/pages/docs/postman/collaboration/requesting-access-to-collections.md

 Click **Approve Request** if you want to grant access to the collection.
 If you do not wish to give access, you can ignore the request.
 A request for access will expire in 15 days.

-To learn more about collaborating on collections, see [Sharing collections](/docs/postman/collaboration/roles-and-permissions/#collection-roles) and [Collection Roles](/docs/postman/collaboration/roles-and-permissions/#collection-roles).
+To learn more about collaborating on collections, see [Collection Roles](/docs/postman/collaboration/roles-and-permissions/#collection-roles).